 The Budget Detail Worksheet and the Budget Narrative are now combined in a single document collectively referred to as the Budget Detail Worksheet.
 The Budget Detail Worksheet is a user-friendly, fillable, Microsoft Excel-based document designed to calculate totals.
 Additionally, the Excel workbook contains worksheets for multiple budget years that can be completed as necessary.
-All applicants should use the Excel version when completing the proposed budget in an application, except in cases where the applicant does not have access to Microsoft Excel or experiences technical difficulties.
-If an applicant does not have access to Microsoft Excel or experiences technical difficulties with the Excel version, then the applicant should use the 508-compliant accessible Adobe Portable Document Format (PDF) version.
+All applicants should use the Excel version when completing the proposed budget in an application, except in cases where the applicant does not have access to

-24 The CBCR program was previously called the Byrne Criminal Justice Innovation (BCJI) program, and this chart still references the old program name.
+14 The CBCR program was previously called the Byrne Criminal Justice Innovation (BCJI) program, and this chart still references the old program name.